 - Now add curry leaves, asafoetida powder and finely chopped onion.
 Saute until onion turn pink and translucent.

 - Then add radish, saute radish for 2 minutes.

-In a pot, add 3 cups of water, cooked dal, chili powder, turmeric powder, salt and roughly chopped tomatoes.
+- Now add 3 cups of water, cooked dal, red chili powder, turmeric powder, salt, and roughly chopped tomatoes.